-Symptom Possible solution Keyboard commands and typing are not recognized by the computer Use the mouse to turn off the computer.
-Disconnect and reconnect the keyboard to the back of your computer, and then restart your computer.
-Mouse (with cable) does Disconnect and reconnect the mouse cable to your computer. detected If the mouse is still not detected, turn off the computer, disconnect and reconnect the mouse cable, and then restart the computer.
+Symptom Possible solution Keyboard commands and typing are not recognized by the computer Mouse (with cable) does Disconnect and reconnect the mouse cable to your computer. detected If the mouse is still not detected, turn off the computer, disconnect and reconnect the mouse cable, and then restart the computer.
 Cursor does not respond to the arrow keys on the number keypad Press num lock on the keyboard to turn off num lock, so that the arrow keys on the number keypad can be used.
-Cursor does not respond to mouse movement 1.
-Press alt+tab to navigate to an open program. to mouse movement 2.
-Press ctrl+s to save your changes in the selected program (ctrl+s is the keyboard shortcut for the Save command on most-not all-programs).
+Cursor does not respond to mouse movement Press alt+tab to navigate to an open program. to mouse movement Press ctrl+s to save your changes in the selected program (ctrl+s is the keyboard shortcut for the Save command on most-not all-programs).
 3. Repeat step 1 and step 2 to save changes in all open programs.
 4. Press the power button to turn off the computer.
 5. After the shutdown is complete, disconnect and reconnect the mouse cable to the back of your computer, and then restart your computer.